luigisaetta/llamaindex_oracle/README.md

 ## Loading data
 You can use the program [create_save_embeddings](./create_save_embeddings.py) to load all the data in the Oracle DB schema.

+You can launch it using the script [load_data](./load_data.sh).

+The list of files is psecified in config.py

 You need to have pdf files in the same directory.

 ## Limited Availability